gedankenlab/Kaleidoscope/doc/CODING_STYLE.md

 </dl>

 The intent of this document is to provide maximal guidance with reasonable restriction.
 As always, common sense and good taste should prevail.
-By this we specifically refer to the established conventions of the entire community (both Kaleidoglyph and Arduino communities), not just your personal preferences or those of your team.
+By this we specifically refer to the established conventions of the entire community (both Kaleidoscope and Arduino communities), not just your personal preferences or those of your team.
 Be skeptical about and reluctant to use clever or unusual constructs: the absence of a prohibition is not the same as a license to proceed.
 Use your judgment, and if you are unsure, please don't hesitate to ask, to get additional input.

 ## Library Guidelines
 <!-- TODO: This is a whole new section! -->

 Before looking at the coding style guidelines, we must first talk about libraries.
-Every Kaleidoglyph plugin is also an Arduino library.
+Every Kaleidoscope plugin is also an Arduino library.
 The core firmware is an Arduino library too.
 As such, libraries should follow the [Arduino library specification][arduino:library-spec] (revision 2.1 or later), with a few additional recommendations:

  [arduino:library-spec]: https://github.com/arduino/Arduino/wiki/Arduino-IDE-1.5:-Library-specification